carlhoerberg/meerkat/README.md

 Features:
  * Subscribe for single events
- * Subscribe for multiple events with patterns
+ * Subscribe for multiple events via patterns
  * Low memory and CPU usage
  * Works with all proxies (unlike WebSockets)
  * Allows publishing from server side as well as from the client side (with POST request)